sarciszewski/onionimbus-old/README.md

 4. Find a DNS provider.
 (Cloudflare's a decent choice, but find one that suits your needs.)
 5. Set your domain's A record to the IP address of the reverse proxy you selected (176.56.236.56 in our example above)

+That's it!
+Now when you access example.com, you will be browsing example7dfr3xtum.onion (over Tor, so it will probably be slow as hell).

 ## How it Works
 There are two components to this project: